Heaven Ascent Interpretations

 Heaven Ascent at Death

 In a previous article I have written about the belief that upon death believers go immediately to Heaven and are looking down on us.
 My opinion, after reviewing many Bible verses related to death, was that they are not.
-Central to this position is that, in my logic and literal interpretation of statements, ascending at death would require immediate judgment at death – believers to Heaven, non-believers to a different place, or both to Heaven or elsewhere.
+Central to this position is that, in my logic and literal interpretation of statements, ascending at death would require immediate judgment at death – believers to Heaven, non-believers to a different place, or both to Heaven and elsewhere.
 What is the nature of the ascendancy?
 Is it the spirit, the soul, the body, or some combination?

-7 And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
+7 And the Lord God formed man of the dust of the ground and breathed into his nostrils the breath of life; and man became a living soul.
 (Genesis 2:7, King James Version, Zondervan Study Bible)

 20Which sometimes were disobedient, when once the longsuffering of God waited in the days of Noah, while the ark was a preparing, wherein few, that is, eight souls were saved by water.
 (1 Peter 3:20, King James Version, Zondervan Study Bible)